MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/overview/automation-coe-strategy.md

 #### Bot Development Cycle

-Include Citizen developers who need a guides experience in terms of how they go from identifying an opportunity with building a bot, to going ahead and deploying it and maintaining it.
+Include Citizen developers who need a guided experience in terms of how they go from identifying an opportunity with building a bot, to going ahead and deploying it and maintaining it.

 #### Automation CoE Members

 Automation CoE members can build out patterns and templates that allow Citizen Developers to go ahead and focus on the business problems.

-The Automation CoE team can deal with automation of DevOps pipelines and Code review processes to Citizen developer accelerate bot building journey.
+The Automation CoE team can deal with automation of DevOps pipelines and Code review processes to accelerate the Citizen developers bot building journey.

 #### Infrastructure Ops